 - Preheat the grill to 425-450°F

-- Then place the chicken flesh side down directly on the grill
+- Brush your grill with oil, then place the chicken flesh side down directly on the grill

 - Cook for 20 minutes, then flip and continue to cook until the chicken reaches an internal temperature of 165°F